hashicorp/vagrant/website/source/docs/disks/hyperv/usage.html.md

 ---
 layout: "docs"
-page_title: "Usage - Disks VirtualBox Provider"
+page_title: "Usage - Disks Hyper-V Provider"
-sidebar_current: "disks-providers-virtualbox-usage"
+sidebar_current: "disks-providers-hyperv-usage"
 description: |-
-  The Vagrant VirtualBox provider is used just like any other provider.
+  The Vagrant Hyper-V provider is used just like any other provider.
 Please read the general basic usage page for providers.
 ---